camwebb/labelai/README.md

 ![Touch-up interface](ui.png)

-As input, the app can either take a ID (e.g., a Museum accession number) and use a lookup to table from IDs to Image URLs, or a directly uploaded image.
+As input, the app can either take a ID (e.g., a Museum accession number) and use a lookup table from IDs to Image URLs, or a directly uploaded image.
 The former permits the app to be run on a local machine.
 Using the latter requires a public webserver with server write-permission to a directory in which the uploaded images